We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 So how do we answer "where to next" for us?
 We don't.
 For the security of our home, we do not say when we are going, or for how long, or where we will be (except to close family and folks watching our house) until we are back home.
 We do NOT post on Facebook while we travel: "See how we are enjoying Tokyo ... (this would be a good time to burglarize our home.)"

 Why does Uber get a prime listing in a travel site?
 Because they serve more than 400 cities in 72 countries.
-Unfortunately we cannot use them at home - the idiots on the Austin City Council figured they could run Uber better than the company, and kicked them out for not changing procedures to follow Austin City Council rules.
+For a couple years we could not use them at home - the idiots on the Austin City Council figured they could run Uber better than the company, and kicked them out for not changing procedures to follow Austin City Council rules.
 Uber is back in Austin, but now there are multiple competing services.

 We had an uncomfortable taxi ride to a museum in Portugal.
 Not bad, but it sure could have been better.
 So decided to try Uber to the next museum.
 Great ride, nice car, good driver (he spoke some English but that didn't matter since we had already entered our destination in the Uber app.)
 No question on payment - it automatically went on our credit card.
 We have since used Uber in numerous cities and countries, with universally excellent service.